-Any request for a change in standing order for an increase or decrease in amount of clean linen delivered or for a change in the number of delivery days should be communicated by the ward/department to the Estates & Facilities Department who will action any change and inform the laundry provider to implement the changes.
+Any request for a change in standing order for an increase or decrease in amount of clean linen delivered or for a change in the number of delivery days should be communicated by the ward/department to the Estates & Facilities Department/PFI Facilities department who will action any change and inform the laundry provider to implement the changes.
 These changes will continue until any subsequent request is made to the Estates & Facilities Department.

-- ii) Clean linen will be delivered and used linen collected from the ward or department, either by the Portering Service or directly by the Laundry Provider. - iii) Clean linen should be moved as soon as possible after delivery to the ward/ department clean linen store to avoid the linen becoming soiled. - ii) Facilities Staff/Trust's PFI Facilities Provider must ensure that: - Clean laundry is kept covered until it is sorted prior to delivery and during transport to the wards. - Hands are washed before handling clean laundry. - Clean laundry is handled as little as possible. - Clean laundry is not directly in contact with the floor of the roller cage. - All trolleys that are used to collect used linen from the wards have been cleaned before using with clean linen. - iv) In the event of there being no clean laundry available on the ward, ward staff should liaise with the Estates and Facilities Department.

-Out Of Hours: staff should liaise with the Portering Department/Trust's Facilities Services Provider for items from the local emergency linen cupboard. - v) In the event of there being an incident (e.g. fire, flood) where emergency stocks of linen are required the senior nurse on site/ward should liaise with the Portering Department/Trust's Facilities Services Provider for approval to access local emergency linen stocks.
+- ii) Clean linen will be delivered and used linen collected from the back door/loading bay, either by the Portering Service, directly by the Laundry Provider or PFI Facilities Provider. - iii) Clean linen should be moved as soon as possible after delivery to the ward/ department clean linen store to avoid the linen becoming soiled. - iv) It is the responsibility of the Nursing Teams on the North sites to ensure clean linen is put away as soon as possible on delivery to the ward. - ii) Facilities Staff/Trust's PFI Facilities Provider must ensure that: - Clean laundry is kept covered until it is sorted prior to delivery and during transport to the wards. - Hands are washed before handling clean laundry. - Clean laundry is handled as little as possible. - Clean laundry is not directly in contact with the floor of the roller cage. - All trolleys that are used to collect used linen from the wards have been cleaned before using with clean linen. - v) In the event of there being no clean laundry available on the ward, ward staff should liaise with SSL's Estates and Facilities Department/SSL PFI Monitoring team and Amey helpdesk. - Out Of Hours: staff should liaise with the Portering Department/ Amey Helpdesk for items from the local emergency linen cupboard. - vi) In the event of there being an incident (e.g. fire, flood) where emergency stocks of linen are required the senior nurse on site/ward should liaise with SSL's Facilities team/ PFI Facilities Services Provider for approval to access local emergency linen stocks.

-3.4 Procedure for handling bed linen
+3.4 Procedure for Handling Bed Linen